tyson-nw/Neosys/database/sources/SRD/SRD.md

 You make a [[#Weapons]]+[[#Stats|Stat]] (as appropriate for that weapon) roll against a target's [[#React]] defense.
 If you roll over the [[#React]] defense the attack connects and you deal damage according to the weapon's features.
 Some weapons have features that can be used instead of making an attack.
 Using those features is treated like an attack.

 ##### Cast a spell
 To cast a spell you roll Enigmas + Stat (Casting stat for your class) against the target's defense as listed in the spell.
-If you cast a spell of level 1 or higher you can no longer cast a spell as a bonus action.
+If you cast a spell of level 1 or higher you can no longer cast a spell as a Swift Act.

 ##### Dash
 You can move up to your speed.